Immune Thrombocytopenic Purpura (ITP)

 ITP can occur during pregnancy.
 The low platelets can lead to serious bleeding problems both in the mother and fetus.

-ITP does not cause symptoms as long as your platelet count remains above 50,000, which usually is the minimum needed to prevent abnormal bleeding.
+ITP does not usually cause symptoms as long as your platelet count remains above 50,000, which is typically the minimum needed to prevent abnormal bleeding.
 At lower platelet levels, ITP can cause different symptoms, depending on the type of ITP.